AllTheMods/alltheguides/docs/atma/l2tipsandtricks.md

 ---
 title: L2 Guide
-description: A Guide for L2 Hostiles in ATMA
+description: A Guide for L2 Hostility in ATMA
 authors:
  - Xannaeh
 ---